david-vanderson/dvui/README.md

 ### Troubleshooting Web
 - To load examples for this backend, they must first be served through a (local) web server using:
-  - Python `python -m http.server -d ./zig-out/bin/<example>`
+  - Python `python -m http.server -d ./zig-out/bin/web-app`
-  - Caddy `caddy file-server --root ./zig-out/bin/<example> --listen :8000`
+  - Caddy `caddy file-server --root ./zig-out/bin/web-app --listen :8000`
   - Any other web server
-- To validate your setup, optionally run `zig build web-test`
-- Outputs are stored as `./zig-out/bin/example/index.html`
+- Outputs are stored in `./zig-out/bin/web-app/`

 ## Featured Projects